paunovic/envo/README.md

 profile = "acme-qa"
 ```

-`envo config` opens that file in the editor, creating it first
+`envo config` opens config file in the editor, creating it first
 on a fresh machine.
 Static keys are read from `~/.aws/config`;
 sso sessions, role chains and credential processes resolve through
 the aws cli - an expired sso token gets the browser login